Which belt to wear with your shoes?

 For the color of the belt, I see several options:

-• Go with a shade of brown because it is the classic color for this accessory
+• Go for a shade of brown because it is the classic color for this accessory

-• If you want to have a different colored belt, it seems interesting to me to take one which complements the colors you usually wear, and which can possibly be a color reminder with one of your clothes, without it necessarily being yours. shoes.
+• If you want to have a belt in a different color, I think it would be interesting to take one that complements the colors you usually wear, and that can possibly make a color reminder with one of your clothes, without it necessarily being your shoes.

 3. Belts to avoid